build-cpp/cmkr/docs/basics.md

 # Basics

 To effectively use cmkr it helps to understand the basic concepts of CMake.
+This page serves as an introduction to CMake for beginners.
+Links to the CMake documentation are included for reference.

 ## Projects